stjude-rust-labs/fq/README.md

 ### subsample

-**fq subsample** outputs a proportional subset of records from single or paired FASTQ files.
+**fq subsample** outputs a subset of records from single or paired FASTQ files.

-This works by selecting a subset of records using a given probability (`-p, --probability`).
+When using a probability (`-p, --probability`), each file is read through once, and a subset of records is selected based on that chance.
 Given the randomness used when sampling a uniform distribution, the output record count will not be exact but (statistically) close.

+When using a record count (`-n, --record-count`), the first input is read twice, but it provides an exact number of records to be selected.

 A seed (`-s, --seed`) can be provided to influence the results, e.g., for a deterministic subset of records.

 For paired input, the sampling is applied to each pair.